ProxyNode1/SIMS/README.md

 # Student-Information-Management-System
-This repository is for Java application with same name that handles student information using database(Sqlite).
+This repository is for Java application with same name that handles student information using database(MySQL).